A few years ago, I wrote the following blog on systems. I am re-printing it as it is even more relevant now, in 2024.

 Yes, they do.
 From added stress, sickness from over-work, anxiety.
 In-fighting.
 Blaming people instead of the system.

-Without systems, everyone has to make it up.
+Without systems, everyone must make it up.
 Here is a simple example in my own business.
 I am a real stickler for the details in providing awesome service to our clients.
 As a virtual business we communicate a lot with emails.
-Without any Performance Standards (read, systems) each person just adds their own “style”.
+Without any Performance Standards (read, systems) each person just adds their own “style.”

 Freedom of expression, right?
 Perhaps…